Equipment Safety · 2–5 min talk

 Key Hazards

-• Electrical shock from damaged cords
+• Electric shock from damaged cords, plugs, or wet locations

 2–3 Minute Talk Script